A Survey on Bundle Recommendation: Methods, Applications, and Challenges

 \paragraph{\textbf{Increasing Importance of Bundle RS}} Bundle RS has become crucial in enhancing user experiences and boosting business success.
-In a world saturated with choices, users often feel overwhelmed by the need to make decisions.
-By offering personalized bundles of items, such as book lists, song lists, meals, or travel package, Bundle RS simplifies decision-making and provides cohesive, enjoyable experiences for users.
+In a world saturated with choices, users often feel overwhelmed by decisions.
+By offering personalized bundles, such as book lists, song lists, meals, or travel package, Bundle RS simplifies decision-making and provides cohesive, enjoyable experiences for users.
 This task not only increases user satisfaction and loyalty but also drives higher sales, as seen in e-commerce where tailored product bundles are used to meet specific user needs and preferences.

 Furthermore, Bundle RS can create highly targeted bundles that evolve over time, aligning with changing preferences and market trends by analyzing user historical data.
 Research community has also extensively explored Bundle RS, contributing to its development and refinement in both methodology and practice.
 As technology and user expectations continue to evolve, Bundle RS remains crucial in delivering comprehensive, personalized recommendations.